 - The Council will determine through its Annual Investment Strategy (AIS) which instruments it will use, giving priority to the security and liquidity (in that order) of its invested monies.
 The investments will be categorised as 'Specified' or 'Non Specified' based on the criteria set out by the ODPM (now CLG) in its Investment Guidance March 2004 (as amended). - The Council will determine through the AIS which instruments will be used in-house and which will be used by the appointed external fund manager(s) including the maximum exposure for each category of non-specified investments.
-Where applicable, the Council's credit criteria will also apply. - Deposits with the UK government, the Debt Management Account Deposit Facility (DMADF), and UK local authorities - Term deposits with banks and building societies - Certificates of deposit - Callable deposits
+Where applicable, the Council's credit criteria will also apply.

-- Investments in Money Market Funds , i.e. 'AAA' liquidity funds with a 60-day Weighted Average Maturity (WAM) - > Gilts - Bonds issued by multilateral development banks - > Bonds issued by financial institutions guaranteed by the UK government - Sterling denominated bonds by non-UK sovereign governments - > Pooled funds, i.e. Collective Investment schemes as defined in SI 2004 No 534 - Pooled funds i.e. Collective Investment Schemes which do not meet the definition of Collective Investment Schemes in SI 2004 No 534 - > Bonds and debt instruments issued by corporate bodies e.g. - Corporate bonds - Commercial Paper - Floating Rate Notes - Asset Backed Securities - The use of the above instruments by the Council's fund manager(s) will be by reference to the fund guidelines contained in the agreement between the Council and the manager
+- Deposits with the UK government, the Debt Management Account Deposit Facility (DMADF), and UK local authorities - Banks and building societies unsecured short-term (call and notice accounts, deposits, certificates of deposit) - Investments in Money Market Funds , i.e. 'AAA' liquidity funds with a 60-day Weighted Average Maturity (WAM) - Treasury Bills - ➢ Gilts - Bonds issued by multilateral development banks - Sterling denominated bonds by non-UK sovereign governments - Covered bonds (i.e. those with underlying collateral) - Unsecured corporate bonds - Reverse Repurchase Agreements ('reverse repos') - Investments with Registered Providers of Social Housing (i.e. housing associations) - Commercial paper - Floating Rate Notes - Pooled funds, i.e. Collective Investment schemes as defined in SI 2004 No 534 and subsequent amendments - Pooled funds i.e. Collective Investment Schemes which do not meet the definition of Collective Investment Schemes in SI 2004 No 534 and subsequent amendments - The use of the above instruments by the Council's fund manager(s) will be by reference to the fund guidelines contained in the agreement between the Council and the manager